Hiring employees in IT can be tough for a number of reasons.

 Several thousand dollars in expensive consulting and a replacement solution later, the various puzzles were unraveled.

-So how can the non-IT manager keep this from happening at their small business?
+So how can the non-IT manager keep this from happening when they’re hiring employees for IT at their small business?

 Count the number of technologies and match them to the roles that they serve and keep the number as low as possible.
 Just like in manufacturing, complexity increases the likelihood of variability and variability is the enemy of predictability.

 Consider the popularity of the technology.
 Paying twice as much for a brand name for the same product may not make sense in the grocery store, but in IT, sometimes it makes a lot of sense.